 Use Linkilo for WordPress

-• Semrush or Ahrefs: Display which pages rank for specific keywords, revealing competing pages
+• Semrush or Ahrefs: Show which pages rank for specific keywords, revealing direct conflicts

-• Screaming Frog: Custom extraction features identify pages with similar title tags or H1s
+• Screaming Frog: Custom extraction to find pages with nearly identical title tags or H1s

-• Sitebulb: Content analysis functions detect similar competing content
+• Sitebulb: Content analysis that flags similar competing pages

 Keyword Cannibalization Risk Assessment Tool